1977 World Junior Figure Skating Championships

 The 1977 World Junior Figure Skating Championships were held on February 8–12, 1977 in Megève, France.
 Sanctioned by the International Skating Union, it was the second edition of an annual competition in which figure skaters compete for the title of world junior champion.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.
+Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance.